LeSpocky/ptxdist/doc/ref_code_signing_helpers.rst

     cs_append_ca_from_der <role> <DER>

-Append certificate from a given DER file for role.
+Append certificate from a given DER file to the role's CA keyring.
+If no CA keyring exists yet it is created as an empty file before.

 Preconditions: